Are Online College Courses in Canada Somehow Lower Quality than Traditional Campus Courses

 Factory workers – and the schools that produce them – are a dying breed.
 Large institutions are too unwieldy to change direction quickly and it’s taking forever for traditional schools to catch up to the current job market.
 Unfortunately, they spin their wheels and keep teaching lessons that are simply no longer relevant to today’s employers.
 Meanwhile, being able to toe the line and sit quietly in a row is less and less important these days.

-The Solution to Preparing for a 21st Century Education is Online
+The Solution to Preparing for a 21st-Century Education is Online College Courses

 But here’s the TRUTH: